 The founding organizations of Camps for Kids included: Faye McBeath Foundation,The Milwaukee Journal Sentinel, Youth Serving Agencies (Boys & Girls Clubs of Greater Milwaukee, COA Youth & Family Centers, Girl Scouts of Wisconsin Southeast, Holiday Home, YMCA of Metropolitan Milwaukee), the American Camp Association Wisconsin, Milwaukee Public Schools Division of Community Recreation, and the Greater Milwaukee Foundation.

-For 25 years, this collaboration has provided a week of camp for over 5,200 children (ages 8 -15 years old) who lacked the economic means for such a rewarding introduction to overnight camping.
+For more than 25 years, this collaboration has provided a week of camp for over 5,500 children (ages 8 -15 years old) who lacked the economic means for such a rewarding introduction to overnight camping.

 Camps for Kids provides a one-time scholarship to youth who qualify so that they may attend an overnight, residential camp in Wisconsin.